lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     The *pair_coeff* uses
-    the |reaxCHOFe| file which is assumed
-    to be saved within *RelaxSilica/*.
-    For consistency, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).
+    the |reaxCHOFe| file, which must be downloaded and saved within *RelaxSilica/*.
+For consistency with the masses and the *silica.data* file, the atoms of type 1 are set as silicon (Si), and the atoms of type 2 as oxygen (O).

 ..  container:: justify

-    Finally, the *fix qeq/reaxff* is used to perform charge equilibration.
+    Finally, the *fix qeq/reaxff* is used to perform charge equilibration :cite:`rappe1991charge`.
     The charge equilibration occurs at every step.
 The values 0.0 and 10.0 are the low and the high cutoffs, respectively, and :math:`1.0 \text{e} -6` is a tolerance.
 Finally, *maxiter* sets an upper limit to the number of attempts to equilibrate the charge.